Scalable Community Detection in Massive Networks Using Aggregated Relational Data: ARDMMSB Model and Algorithm

-In this paper, we address the computational challenge posed by fitting massive real-world networks by proposing ARD to construct subgraphs that carry information about full network features.
-Ideally, we want inferences made the subgraph to carry over to inferences made on the complete graph.
-However to form ARD, we need to leverage background information on the dataset to create subpopulations.
+In this paper, we address the computational challenge posed by fitting massive real-world networks by proposing ARD to construct bipartie graphs that carry information about full network features.
+Ideally, we want inferences made for this bipartite graph to carry over to inferences made on the complete graph.
+To form ARD, we leverage background information on the dataset to create subpopulations, if it is available.
 Nodes within a subpopulation should have similar memberships, while the subpopulations themselves ideally should be spread across regions of the membership space.
 As an example, in a citation network, one can use the journals that the papers were published in as subpopulations.
 Intuitively, papers in the same journal should have similar community memberships.
-In this case, for each sampled node, one would summarize the number of citations to each journal to form the ARD multigraph.
+In this case, for each sampled node, one would summarize the number of citations to each journal to form the ARD bipartite graph.
 We will show below that this method provides stable estimates of the blockmatrix $B$ and the subsampled nodes' community memberships.
+However, other methods, such as constructing subpopulations based on papers which share keywords, is also possible.

 In what follows, we model the entire full network as a MMSB, create random subgraphs from ARD mini-batches, and model the aggregated links to infer the blockmatrix $B$ and membership vectors for each node in the complete graph.
-We now lay out the derivation of our model for ARD.
+Central to this algorithm is a model for the ARD bipartite graph assuming the underlying full network is generated from an MMSB. {We first introduce} this model and then describe our variational inference procedure for ARD, before giving practical remarks related to implementation.